 - It’ll Be Different: Without a doubt, things will be different this summer.
 For example: instead of eating all together in the Hadar Okhel (Dining Hall), we’ll have multiple seatings … and we won’t be able to have our amazing salad bar.
 And instead of all hanging out together on Saturday afternoons, we’ll celebrate Shabbat in smaller groups.
 But even as things change, the core will still be the same: no matter what, we’ll always be all about the joy of summer camp with the freedom to be who you truly are.

-- Masks: Pennsylvania continues to require universal mask wearing.
-While campers won’t wear masks when they sleep, eat, shower, or swim, they can expect to wear them at most other times of the day.
-Based on CDC guidance, masks should have three or more layers of washable, breathable fabric; completely cover the nose and mouth; fit snugly against the sides of the face and not have gaps; and ideally have a nose wire to prevent air from leaking out of the top of the mask.
+- Masks: Based on guidance from the CDC, we don’t anticipate campers will have to wear masks when only with the other members of their cabin.
+Given that many activities this summer will be done with this “household cohort,” this means that we currently expect much of the day to be unmasked.
+Having said this, the CDC is clear (and so are we!) that there are a number of instances when it will be appropriate for both vaccinated and unvaccinated individuals to wear masks – including when interacting with groups outside of the cabin (whether inside or outside) and even potentially, if health and safety requires, for a period of time within the cabin.
+The CDC recommends masks should have three or more layers of washable, breathable fabric; completely cover the nose and mouth; fit snugly against the sides of the face and not have gaps; and ideally have a nose wire to prevent air from leaking out of the top of the mask.
 Masks should not have exhalation valves or vents; be neck gaiters; or be those intended for healthcare workers, including N95 respirators.

 - Day-to-Day: Worry not – camp will still be camp this summer!
 Campers will swim and go boating, play sports (with more opportunities to choose what they play!), create beautiful artwork, spend time at the farm, fly down the zipline, choose breirot (electives), and more.
 While we won’t get to do some of the off-campus activities we love (like pontooning or field trips), we’ll still have the on-campus programs campers look forward to every summer – from International Day to Camp Sing to fireworks for July 4th.
 We’ve changed up the daily schedule to allow time between activities to clean and disinfect shared materials, and to ensure that pods are appropriately distanced.
 And we’ve even figured out how teens in Harim can sleep a little later!